Religion in medieval England: Unified kingdom

 Reforms followed under the English kings who promoted the Benedictine rule then popular on the Continent.
 When Edgar the Peaceful became king in 959, there was only one Benedictine monastery in England, Glastonbury Abbey led by Dunstan.
 The king and Dunstan, who he appointed Archbishop of Canterbury, worked together to promote Benedictine Reform throughout England.
 As national institutions owning land throughout England, royally controlled and funded monasteries diminished the power of local ealdormen.
-A reformed network of around 40 monastic institutions across the south and east of England, under the protection of the king, helped re-establish royal control over the reconquered Danelaw.
+A reformed network of around 40 monastic institutions across the south and east of England, under the protection of the king, helped reestablish royal control over the reconquered Danelaw.

 By the 10th century, the parish system was well established.
 The parish church was still the property of a local lord, but in towns and the Danelaw the people had acquired ownership.
 Parish priests were typically local men with a basic education.
 Many of them were married (especially in the North), but priestly celibacy was becoming more common.
 For the literate, there was an abundance of vernacular religious literature, such as the Blickling homilies and the writings of Ælfric.

 In 1000, there were eighteen dioceses in England.
-In the Province of Canterbury: Canterbury, Rochester, London, Winchester, Dorchester, Ramsbury, Sherborne, Selsey, Lichfield, Hereford, Worcester, Crediton, Cornwall, Elmham, Lindsey, and Wells.
-In the Province of York: York and Durham.
+In the province of Canterbury: Canterbury, Rochester, London, Winchester, Dorchester, Ramsbury, Sherborne, Selsey, Lichfield, Hereford, Worcester, Crediton, Cornwall, Elmham, Lindsey, and Wells.
+In the province of York: York and Durham.
 To assist bishops in supervising the parishes and monasteries within their dioceses, the office of archdeacon was created.
 Once a year, the bishop would summon parish priests to the cathedral for a synod.

 In the 1050s, Edward the Confessor rebuilt Westminster Abbey as his burial place.
 It was modeled on Jumièges Abbey and other Norman churches and was the largest, grandest church building in England.
 The king's decision to be buried at Westminster rather than at the traditional site of Winchester was part of the process whereby London became the center of English political life.